13528

 Is Now The Time?

 We cheer for everyone who's making the lives of others easier through technology, but in the case of Angi, we'll be cheering from the sidelines.
 Its revenue has declined over the last three years, and analysts expect growth to deteriorate from here.
-And while its impressive gross margins are a wonderful starting point for the overall profitability of the business, the downside is its growth in service requests has been lackluster.
-On top of that, its sales and marketing spend is very high compared to other consumer internet businesses.
+And while its impressive gross margins are a wonderful starting point for the overall profitability of the business, the downside is its service requests have declined.
+On top of that, its sales and marketing efficiency is subpar.

-At the moment Angi trades at 10.2x next 12 months EV-to-EBITDA.
-While we have no doubt one can find things to like about the company, we think there might be better opportunities in the market and at the moment don't see many reasons to get involved.
+At the moment, Angi trades at 9.3x next 12 months EV-to-EBITDA.
+While there are some things to like about Angi and its valuation is reasonable, we think there are better opportunities elsewhere in the market right now.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.